 Dennis Yu of BlitzMetrics Facebook ad management & analytics has spent over a billion dollars on digital ads, giving him a unique perspective on the intersection of PPC advertising and conversion rate optimization.
 He shared the following lessons on how increasing website conversion rates has evolved and what that means for PPC marketers’ strategies.
-This is not something you’ve heard before, so pay extra attention to this novel commentary on our field.

 Here’s Dennis on the intersection of PPC and conversion rate optimization:

 The hard-core conversion optimizers look at paid traffic as helping jam more camels through the eye of the needle.
 There’s just one hole.
 We either **shove harder **(PPC tweaking in all its variants) or we **make the hole larger **(landing page tweaking).

 In the last 15 years, I’ve spent over a billion dollars of other people’s money on PPC all geared towards alleviating this very issue.
 We want more conversions at a lower cost-per-conversion.

 Only there is one major misunderstanding here that I’ve come to realize.

 And that is that because of content marketing, social media, review sites, word of mouth, and information sharing in various formats, there is no single-stage conversion anymore.
 Instead of a landing page, we have a journey of many gradual steps, traced out as a funnel.

 Or to continue the analogy, instead of trying to force people through the hole in the wall, we can entice them to walk willingly around the wall.
 It takes a few more steps and a bit more time.